krsrc/testbed_kasi/PoC/README.md

 ## Environment

+- PoC2 test was performed on an `Ubuntu 22.04` pod (container) in the K3s cluster of the KRSRC testbed.
+- In this test, CVMFS was not deployed directly as a container in the Rancher-K3s cluster.
+Instead, it was deployed under a user Ubuntu container.
-- `CVMFS` is installed and mounted at `KRSRC03`, which is one of the worker nodes of the K3s cluster.
+  - This may not be an efficient approach from the perspective of managing the entire K3s cluster.
-- `KRSRC03` is a Ubuntu 22.04 system with 12 CPU cores, 16 GB RAM, and 480 GB storage.
+  - Ideally, CVMFS should be set up in the K3s cluster as a storage class or persistent volume, allowing each user's Ubuntu to access it without additional installations.
+  - However, this aspect was not addressed in this test.

 ## Ubuntu 22 deployment on K3s cluster

-Making YAML for `ubuntu` deployment: `pod_ubuntu_ubuntu-poc.yaml`.
+Making YAML for `ubuntu` deployment: `pod_default_ubuntu-poc.yaml`.

 ```yaml
 apiVersion: v1